PhoenixZuko/PhoenixZuko/README.md

 1. Learn how to **implement programs into web pages** and enhance interactivity.
 2. Contribute to **open-source projects** that are impactful and innovative.
 3. Secure a role where I can apply my technical skills to solve real-world problems while gaining more experience.

+## 📚 Projects in Progress
+I’ve developed several projects in **Python**, ranging from automation scripts to data management tools.
+While I’m excited to share them here, I’m currently dedicating time to:
+- **🛠 Refactoring** and cleaning the code for readability and maintainability.
+- **📑 Documenting** the projects to ensure ease of use for others.

+Stay tuned!
+More repositories will be coming soon. 🚀

 ## 🤝 Collaboration
 I’m open to collaborating on projects that are: